-8. Zara South Coast Development Company, Owner of Mövenpick Resort and Spa Tala Bay Agaba:
+8. Zara South Coast Development Company, Owner of Mövenpick Resort and Spa Tala Bay Aqaba:

-- Renewed ISO 22000 Food Safety Management System certificate from the World Accreditation Agency. - Renew certifications for Green Key and Blue Flag. - Won TripAdvisor Traveler's Choice Award. - Won Conde Nast Johansen Awards for Excellence in the category for luxury Hotel and best Spa facilities. - Won the Bronze Award for the best workplace for women in Jordan and in the Middle East awarded by Partners for Good (PFG) nonprofit organization affiliated with International Associations. - Participated in Sustainable Development Plan by creating a garden for various kinds of roses and plants.
+- Renew ISO 22000 Food Safety Management System certificate from the World Accreditation Agency. - Won certifications for Green Key and Blue Flag. - Won TripAdvisor Traveler's Choice Award. - Won the Bronze Award for the best workplace for women in Jordan and in the Middle East awarded by Partners for Good (PFG) nonprofit organization affiliated with International Associations. - Obtain the sponsorship of the Aqaba Basketball League in Ayla Oasis and a successful cooperation with Farm to Fork Culinary Tourism in Jordan.